felix-hilden/tekore/docs/src/reference/senders.rst

 .. autosummary::
    :nosignatures:

-   TransientSender
-   AsyncTransientSender
-   PersistentSender
-   AsyncPersistentSender
-   SingletonSender
-   AsyncSingletonSender
+   SyncSender
+   AsyncSender
    RetryingSender
    CachingSender

-See also :ref:`senders-bases` and :ref:`senders-options`.
+See also :ref:`senders-other`.

 Senders provide a hook between defining a request and sending it to the Web API.